 Axial flow fans or industrial axial fans use a propeller to draw the air into the fan then discharge it in the same axial direction which makes them advantages for small space constraints.
 The way these fans work is similar to the propeller on an airplane: the fan blades generate an aerodynamic lift that pressurizes the air.
 Axial fans are typically selected where large air volumes of clean air need to be moved against low static pressures.
 There are optional designs where vanes are added to the standard housing configuration are to allow the propeller to generate greater static pressure.
 They can be used in varing environments as they are available constructed of painted carbon steel, stainless steel, aluminum or FRP.

 Axial fans are commonly used for ventilation purposes, moving large amounts of air through workplaces creating a desirable air change per hour to refresh air quality or modulate temperature.
 They are also used in process applications where axial flow is desired and static pressure is not excessive.
-Based on their position in the duct system, they can be used in either a supply or exhaust configuration.
+Based on their placement in the duct system, they can be used in either a supply or exhaust configuration.

 - Roof Ventilators to 135,000 CFM